jonobrien/GoToBot/README.md

 1. clone the repo
 2. login to slack and go to `https://<TEAMNAME>.slack.com/apps/build/custom-integration`
 3. click `bots` and choose a username, click `add bot integration`
-4. make a file called `token.txt` in the same directory as the bot file and put the bot slack api key inside
+4. make an entry in your environment variables for `slack_token` and set the generated token
 5. make a newline delimited text file called 'EN_dict.txt' and put it into the root dir, such as one from: [here](https://github.com/dwyl/english-words) to allow for distraction functionality
-6. run with `python3 gotobot.py`
+6. run with `python gotobot.py`

 # Setup for baseBot.py
 1. clone the repo
 2. login to slack and go to `https://<TEAMNAME>.slack.com/apps/build/custom-integration`
 3. click `bots` and choose a username, click `add bot integration`
 4. make a file called `token.txt` in the same directory as the bot file and put the bot slack api key inside
-5. run with `python3 baseBot.py`
+5. run with `python baseBot.py`

+# for Heroku
+1. create heroku account
+2. download heroku toolbelt and login locally
+3. configure python buildpack for heroku stack
+4. if there is an issue building remotely: `heroku run python gotobot.py --app=<APPNAME>`

 # Docs and API Wrappers
 - [python-slackclient](https://github.com/slackhq/python-slackclient)